coin-workshop/coine-2020-new-zealand/accepted_for_presentation.md

 # Papers accepted for presentation

+*Note: All links redirect to the underlying paper or presentation.
+Use the Ctrl button while clicking the link to open new tabs instead.*

 - Jithin Cheriyan, Bastin Tony Roy Savarimuthu and Stephen Cranefield.
-Norm violation in online communities - A study of StackOverflow comments [\[PDF\]](https://arxiv.org/abs/2004.05589)
+Norm violation in online communities - A study of StackOverflow comments [\[PDF\]](https://arxiv.org/abs/2004.05589) [\[Presentation]\]](https://underline.io/lecture/95-norm-violation)

 - Janos Kramar, Neil Rabinowitz, Tom Eccles and Andrea Tacchetti.
 Should I tear down this wall?
 Optimizing social metrics by evaluating novel actions [\[PDF\]](https://arxiv.org/abs/2004.07625)